ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 		```

 		</details>

-* If you have multiple datasources, open the configuration class you created for the datasource in question, and mark it with **????**

 * Liquibase extensions are available to add missing support for specific databases.
 If the functionality is needed by a project, the extension plugins can be useful.
 See the [Available Plugins](https://liquibase.jira.com/wiki/spaces/CONTRIB/overview) list (right side of the page).
 The Oracle Extensions plugin may be of interest.